 How much does Mi Note 10 cost?

-If you are looking to buy Mi Note 10 in the UK (or even within Europe at a cheaper price) you should look to GearBest, which is offering Mi Note 10 in Midnight Black, Aurora Green or Glacier White at £354.07 when you use coupon code GBXMNT10BF.
+If you are looking to buy Mi Note 10 at an even better price you should look to GearBest, which is offering Mi Note 10 in Midnight Black, Aurora Green or Glacier White at £343.14 when you use coupon code GBXMNT10BF.

 Read next: Best New Phones Coming in 2020